kzfk/virtual-hadoop-cluster/README.md

-# A working virtual Hadoop cluster
+# A working virtual Hadoop cluster virtual-hadoop-cluster
+(forked from https://github.com/DandyDev, but modified to create RHEL6/rpm VMs instead of Ubuntu)/

 With these files you can setup and provision a locally running, virtual Hadoop cluster in real distributed fashion for trying out Hadoop and related technologies.
 It runs the latest Cloudera Hadoop distribution: **CDH5**.
 It also allows you to practise the use of [Cloudera Manager](http://www.cloudera.com/content/cloudera/en/products-and-services/cloudera-enterprise/cloudera-manager.html) for installing the Hadoop stack.
 If you're looking for a fully automated install, without user intervention, look elsewhere.
 I specifically made this with the goal of creating an environment ideally suited for Cloudera Manager to do its job.
 This gives you the freedom to actually install the services you want, and change the configuration how you see fit.